UltraEngine/Documentation/CPP/Skeleton.md

 Base class: [Object](Object.md)

 The skeleton class is a hierarchy of [bones](Bone.md) used for animation.
 A [model](Model.md) can use a skeleton to warp its vertices for skinned animation.
-Skeletons can be unique per model, or can be shared across multiple models.
+Skeletons can be unique per model, or can be shared across multiple models using the [Model::SetSkeleton](Model_SetSkeleton.md) method.

 | Property | Type | Description |
 |---|---|---|